eezstreet/SWATEliteForce/README.md

 Dc247 for typo corrections in this document
 MulleDK19 for help with the Speech Recognition feature Yasuntei for spotting a typo
+FrancisSwat for being gracious in giving us the SAS mod assets.
+Hellfire Entertainment for being gracious in giving us the SWAT4 1.2 mod assets.

 Briefing Voice-Over: LethalFeline (go check out his YouTube channel!)
 Dispatch Voice-Over: Kita Nash (go check out her YouTube channel!)